Israeli defense minister warns an attack on Iran would be 'lethal' and 'surprising'

-In Gaza, a large-scale Israeli operation in the northern part of the Palestinian territory left dozens of people dead and threatened to shut down three hospitals over a year into the war with Hamas, Palestinian officials and residents said.
+On the diplomatic front, Israeli Prime Minister Benjamin Netanyahu and President Joe Biden held their first call in seven weeks, with a White House press secretary saying the call included discussions on Israel's deliberations over how it will respond to Iran's attack.

 The continuing cycle of destruction and death in Gaza, unleashed by Hamas' Oct.
-7, 2023 attack on southern Israel, comes as Israel expands a weeklong ground offensive against Hezbollah in Lebanon and considers a major retaliatory strike on Iran following Iran's Oct.
-1 missile barrage against Israel.
+7, 2023, attack on southern Israel, comes as Israel expands a weeklong ground offensive against Hezbollah in Lebanon and considers a major retaliatory strike on Iran following Iran's Oct.
+1 missile barrage.

 “Our strike will be lethal, precise and above all, surprising.
 They won’t understand what happened and how.
-They will see the results,” Defense Minister Yoav Gallant said of the retaliation against Iran, speaking during a visit Wednesday to an intelligence unit.

-“Whoever strikes us will be harmed and pay a price,” he added.
+They will see the results,” Defense Minister Yoav Gallant said during a speech to troops.
+“Whoever strikes us will be harmed and pay a price.”

 Iran fired dozens of missiles at Israel on Oct.
-1 in an escalation of the conflict between the two countries.
-Israel has been discussing how to respond to the Iranian attack, which the United States helped fend off.
+1 which the United States helped fend off.
 Biden has said he would not support a retaliatory strike on sites related to Tehran's nuclear program.

+On Wednesday, Hezbollah claimed a rocket attack that killed two people in the northern Israeli town of Kiryat Shmona.
+The town’s acting mayor, Ofir Yehezkeli, said the two killed were a couple walking their dogs.

 “It’s like hell.
 We can’t get out,” said Mohamed Awda, who lives with his parents and six siblings.
 He said there were three bodies in the street outside his home that could not be retrieved because of the fighting.